SwastikShetty06/saas-contracts-dashboard/README.md

 This is a single-page application (SPA) built with React that simulates a SaaS contracts management dashboard.
 It allows users to log in, view a filterable list of contracts, and inspect detailed insights for each contract.

+## Deployment

+The application is deployed on Netlify and can be accessed here: [https://saas-contracts-dashboard-swastik.netlify.app/login](https://saas-contracts-dashboard-swastik.netlify.app/login)

 ## Tech Stack Choices

 *   **Framework:** Vite + React was chosen for its fast development server and optimized build process.